 In Egypt, while MRG welcomes the positive strides towards democracy, the organisation is concerned about continuing attacks against Coptic Christians and their lack of representation in the political process.

 On 8 March 2011, over a dozen people were killed and hundreds injured in clashes between Muslims and Coptic Christians.
 The clashes came as Christians protested the burning of a church.
 In December 2010, 23 people were killed in a suicide bombing in a church in Alexandria.

 ‘Coptic Christians have been targeted for attack in Egypt many times in recent years.
 Minority rights protection should be taken very seriously as Egypt writes a new constitution.
 The country should also ensure the safety of Christians and other minorities who are targeted for attack,’ Soderbergh adds.
 ‘The grass-roots and peaceful nature of the protests have been a source of inspiration for many around the world.
 Let this not be marred by attacks on minority communities.’

-For more information or to arrange interviews with MRG experts please contact our press office:
+- For more information or to arrange interviews with MRG experts, please contact the MRG Press Office on press

 - Listen to an interview with a member of the Amazigh community of Libya